Lemon Drop Shot Recipe

 If you’re looking for more easy party shot recipes, try my Gummy Bear shots, Jolly Rancher shots, or birthday cake shots!

-Lemon drop shots in sugar-rimmed glasses with lemon wedges and mint.
+Lemon drop shot in a sugar-rimmed glass with fresh lemon and fresh mint.

 Pin this now to find it later